 "Take the $1 million a metre that Auckland's cross rail tunnel is now expected to cost.
 And they haven't even begun to dig it.
 The taxpayer is footing $500,000 of the $1 million per metre."

-In an announcement linked to the Mt Roskill byelection on December 3, Labour leader Andrew Little last Sunday released part of Labour's transport policy for Auckland - $680m to help pay for the first stage of a light rail system from Wynyard Quarter to Mt Roskill.
+linked to the Mt Roskill byelection on December 3, Labour leader Andrew Little last Sunday released part of Labour's transport policy for Auckland - $680m to help pay for the first stage of a light rail system from Wynyard Quarter to Mt Roskill.

 Today in Napier, Peters outlined his party's regional policies, including shifting government jobs to the regions, boosting police officer numbers and matching regional transport spending to that invested in the major cities.

 The New Zealand First leader has campaigned heavily in the regions since winning the Northland byelection in March last year.